DaveM2011/joomla-hydro-raindrop/README.md

 4. Go to your proflle on the frontend site of Joomla find the `Two Factor Authentication` settings and change to `Hydro Raindrop`, enter your HydroID in the `Hydro Raindrop MFA` section.
 5. Follow the verification procedure to activate MFA for your account.

+## Removal
+- Remember to use the package uninstaller instead of individual subpackage uninstallers to avoid orphan extension entries in the extension manager.

 ## Requirements

 * **SSL MUST be enabled for MFA to work.**